epogrebnyak/product-topics/README.md

 Course outline:

+А. Introduction:

 1. What is a product and product history: FMCG (1930s) -> IT (2000s) -> everywhere
-2. Successful and failed products - what is not random between them?
-3. What is product manager hired for (job descriptions, performance expectations)?
+2. What is product manager hired for (job descriptions, performance expectations)?

+В. Product workflow:

-4. Simple product workflow - what happens at each stage:
+3. Simple product workflow - what happens at each stage:
     - scoping
     - delivery
     - evaluation
-5. Why linear product workflow may fail?
+4. Why linear product workflow may fail?
 How to make it work?

+С. More than one product and product long-term:

 6. Product portfolio and product strategy
 7. Teams in a legacy vs product organisation

 Comments:

-- 1-3 is introduction, 4 and 5 are main contents, 6 and 7 are extensions.
-- this course oultine not achieved yet - unde construction in this file below
+- this course structure not achieved yet - under construction in this file below
 - practical excercies are developed in [workbook](DAY1.md)
 - case ideas listed [here](CASES.md), to be developed